 Is your child finding it difficult to grasp lessons at school?
 Do you think your child has a poor memory, poor concentration and laziness?

-This article is about a national level health campaign in India to reduce the transmission of “soil transmitted helminths” (SYH).
-Yeah, this year the national de-worming day will be observed on the 10th of August.
+This article is about a national level health campaign in India to reduce the transmission of “soil transmitted helminths” (STH).
+This year the national de-worming day will be observed on February 8, thursday.
 So let’s get started then.

 What is National De-Worming Day?